 - 4.1.
 Content posted by Administrators to online assets will not conflict with: - 4.1.1.
 The Queensland Greens policies or constitution; or - 4.1.2.
 The Australian Greens policies or constitution. - 4.2.
-Administrative rights and responsibilities of State Level online assets must be held by the State Director and one or more of the following: - 4.2.1. the State Convenor; - 4.2.2. a ratified Spokesperson appointed by Management Committee; - 4.2.3. a ratified Spokesperson appointed by the Queensland Campaign Committee (QCC); - 4.2.4. a ratified Spokesperson appointed by State Council. - 4.3.
-Administrative rights and responsibilities of a Branch online asset must be held by: - 4.3.1. the State Director; and - 4.3.2. a local spokesperson who is authorised to utilise social media by the relevant Branch. - 4.4.
-Administrative rights and responsibilities of a Candidate online asset must be held by: - 4.4.1. the State Director: and - 4.4.2. a local spokesperson who is authorised to utilise social media by the relevant Branch; and - 4.4.3. the relevant ratified Candidate. - 4.5.
-Branch online assets must be created by a ratified Spokesperson of the relevant Branch. - 4.6.
+Administrative rights and responsibilities of State Level online assets must be held by the State Director and one or more of the following: - 4.2.1. the State Convenor; - 4.2.2. a ratified Spokesperson or social media manager appointed by Management Committee; - 4.2.3. a ratified Spokesperson or social media manager appointed by the Queensland Campaign Committee (QCC); - 4.2.4. a ratified Spokesperson or social media manager appointed by State Council. - 4.3.
+Administrative rights and responsibilities of a Branch online asset must be held by: - 4.3.1. the State Director; and - 4.3.2. a local spokesperson or social media manager who is authorised to utilise social media by the relevant Branch. - 4.3.3. a ratified social media manager appointed by the relevant party body representing oppressed people. - 4.4.
+Administrative rights and responsibilities of a Candidate online asset must be held by: - 4.4.1. the State Director: and - 4.4.2. a local spokesperson or social media manager who is authorised to utilise social media by the relevant Branch; and - 4.4.3. the relevant ratified Candidate. - 4.5.
+Branch or Group level online assets must be created by a ratified Spokesperson or social media manager of the relevant Branch or group. - 4.6.
 Candidate online assets must be created by: - 4.6.1.
 Queensland Campaign Committee (or delegate); or - 4.6.2.
 Local Election Campaign Committee (or delegate). - 4.7.
-Candidate online assets are deemed to be Queensland Greens assets and will be unpublished after the return of the writs. - 4.7.1.
+Candidate online assets are deemed to be Queensland Greens assets and will be unpublished after the return of the writs.

+- 4.7.1.
 The asset may remain online if: - 4.7.1.1.
 The candidate is elected, or - 4.7.1.2.
 The candidate has made a prior arrangement with the Queensland Greens Campaign Committee to keep the page online after the return of the writs, or - 4.7.1.3.
 The branch appoints the candidate as a branch spokesperson and the page is reconfigured as a Branch Online Asset.